Howard Rubin: Career

-From 2008 to 2015, Rubin served as a portfolio manager at Soros Fund Management, focusing on mortgage-backed securities.
+From 2008 to 2015, Rubin was a portfolio manager at Soros Fund Management, focusing on mortgage-backed securities.
 He retired for the second time from finance thereafter and resided in Fairfield, Connecticut.

 Rubin was also portrayed as a minor character in the 2015 film The Big Short, adapted from the book of the same name, which referenced his trading activities.

 Personal life and philanthropy

 In 1985, Rubin married Mary Henry, a fellow Wall Street professional.
 The couple had three children and were active in New York City's philanthropy scene, donating hundreds of thousands of dollars to organizations such as the New York Junior League and Hope for a Cure in 2015 and 2016.
 They owned luxury properties, including a co-op on Manhattan's Upper East Side and a $9 million waterfront estate in the Hamptons.
 The couple divorced in July 2021 after 36 years of marriage, amid allegations of abuse.